michael-betz/kiff/README.md

 $ kiff.py my_pcb.kicad_pcb -c HEAD~3
 ```

+This will generate `diffs/<layer_name>.png` for each layer.

-Will plot each layer of each version as `.pdf` into 2 temporary directories.
+It works by using `plot_layers.py` to make Kicad plot each layer of each version as `.pdf` into 2 temporary directories.
-Then uses `pdftoppm` to crop the pdfs and convert them to bitmap.
+Then `pdftoppm` is called to crop the pdfs and convert them to bitmap.
 Bitmap data is read by `PIL` over stdin and the diff image is created in python using numpy arrays.